At least 30 dead in stampede at Haiti’s historic Laferriere Citadel

 Sign up now: Get ST's newsletters delivered to your inbox

-PORT-AU-PRINCE - At least 30 people were killed on April 11 in a stampede in the northern countryside of Haiti, authorities said, warning that the death toll could rise.
+April 12 - At least 30 people were killed on Saturday in a stampede in the northern countryside of Haiti, authorities said, warning that the death toll could rise.

-One of Haiti’s most popular tourist attractions, the fortress was packed with students and visitors on April 11 who had come to participate in the annual celebration of the UNESCO World Heritage site, Mr Petit added.
+One of Haiti's most popular tourist attractions, the fortress was packed with students and visitors on Saturday who had come to participate in the annual celebration of the UNESCO World Heritage site, Petit added.

 He added that "many young people" were in attendance at the Citadel's celebrations, although it is unknown who died and the prime minister's statement did not give an estimate of the death toll.

-The island nation has also been the site of various disasters in recent years, including a 2024 fuel tank explosion that killed two dozen people, another fuel tank blast in 2021 that killed 90 people and an earthquake that left some 2,000 people dead that same year.
+The island nation has also been the site of various disasters in recent years, including a 2024 fuel tank explosion that killed two dozen people https://www.reuters.com/world/americas/haiti-gas-truck-explosion-leaves-15-dead-pm-says-2024-09-14/, another fuel tank blast in 2021 that killed 90 people and an earthquake that left some 2,000 people dead that same year.
 REUTERS